mendix/docs/content/developerportal/deploy/deploy-mendix-ha-on-windows-in-microsoft-azure.md

 description: "How to install and configure Mendix in an HA setup on servers running Windows in Microsoft Azure"
 menu_order: 10
 tags: ["deploy", "Windows", "Azure", "HA", "High Availability", "Microsoft", "Mendix Service Console", "IIS"]
-aliases:
-    - /deployment/on-premises/deploy-mendix-ha-on-windows-in-microsoft-azure.html
 ---

 ## 1 Introduction

+This document has been created as an example for setting up a high available Mendix Runtime Server environment on Windows, using the Microsoft Azure cloud platform.
+This will probably require some adaptation to your situation as it is not a complete guide or a supported 'best practice' for deploying a Mendix hosting environment.
-This document describes the installation and configuration of the Mendix software on multiple systems running Microsoft Windows on the Microsoft Azure cloud platform.
-It covers:
+It describes the installation and configuration of the Mendix software on multiple systems running Microsoft Windows on the Microsoft Azure cloud platform and covers:

 * Setting up an Azure Load Balancer